stephengold/jme3-utilities/README.md

 The Jme3-utilities Project contains Java packages and assets, developed for sgold's jMonkeyEngine projects, which might prove useful in similar projects.
-It consists of 11 sub-projects:
+It contains 11 sub-projects:

  1. heart: the "jme3-utilities-heart" library of core classes
  2. SkyControl: the "SkyControl" library for sky simulation
- 3. tests: demos, examples, and test software
+ 3. moon-ccbysa: assets for a realistic Moon in SkyControl
- 4. textures: generate textures used by jme3-utilities-debug and SkyControl
+ 4. debug: the "jme3-utilities-debug" library of debugging aids
- 5. moon-ccbysa: assets for a realistic Moon in SkyControl
+ 5. tests: demos, examples, and test software
- 6. debug: the "jme3-utilities-debug" library of debugging aids
+ 6. textures: generate textures used by jme3-utilities-debug and SkyControl
  7. ui: the "jme3-utilities-ui" library for building user interfaces
- 8. Minie: the "Minie" library for using Bullet Physics with jMonkeyEngine
+ 8. nifty: the "jme3-utilities-nifty" library for using NiftyGUI user interfaces with jMonkeyEngine
- 9. nifty: the "jme3-utilities-nifty" library for building NiftyGUI user interfaces
+ 9. wes: the "Wes" library for animation editing and retargeting
- 10. wes: the "Wes" library for animation editing and retargeting
+ 10. Minie: the "Minie" library for using Bullet physics with jMonkeyEngine
- 11. x: the "jme3-utilities-x" library of experimental classes
+ 11. x: the "jme3-utilities-x" library of experimental software

 Summary of SkyControl features: